 basis in JAG of ITS Group 'A' on their return from deputation to TCI by the order dated 14.11.1990.
 Thus, these 15 applicants were appointed purely on temporary ad hoc basis on different dates as referred to above.
-Subsequently by the order dated 20.12.1991 officers of ITS were appointed on regular basis to the JAG of ITS Group 'A' as administrative officers in the Jr. Administrative Grade.
+Subsequently by the order dated 8.12.
+1992 they were appointed on regular basis to officiate in the Jr. Administrative Grade.
 Subsequently, by the order dated 7.5.1993 these officers officiating on regular basis in JAG of ITS Group 'A' were given N.F.S.G. in JAG with effect from 17.11.1992.